University of Cambridge, 19-21 April 2023

 The Information Literacy Award recognises an outstanding UK-based practitioner or researcher.

-The awards have been judged by:
+The awards will be judged by:

-• Dr. Konstantina Martzoukou, Associate Professor, Robert Gordon University
+• Dr. Konstantina Martzoukou, Robert Gordon University.

 The CILIP Information Literacy Group and the Information School at the University of Sheffield are proud to offer an award for achievement in the field of information literacy (IL).
 IL “is the ability to think critically and make balanced judgements about any information we find and use.
 It empowers us as citizens to reach and express informed views and to engage fully in society”.